 Plumage Duckling Sexing Method

-One of the simplest and least intrusive ways to sex ducklings is by a thorough review of its feathers.
+One of the simplest and least intrusive ways to sex ducklings is by a thorough review of their feathers.
 Not all duck breeds have feathering that is easily distinguishable at a young age, but many domesticated and wild varieties do.

 Pekins, Anconas, Magpies, Swedish, and Cayugas are prime examples of duck breeds that do not have plumage that differs by sex – especially at the duckling stage.
 Indian Runners and Welsh Harlequin ducks are among the breeds that offer easy sexing by plumage.

-Keep in mind, it is not uncommon for some ducklings to present only female plumage until they are close to three months old.
+Keep in mind, that it is not uncommon for some ducklings to present only female plumage until they are close to three months old.